-Two young girls involved in Tauranga hostage situation discharged from hospital
+Tauranga hostage tragedy: Two girls released from hospital

 "Yeah, it was just kind of building and during the morning and during the day everybody was asking a lot of questions and we really didn't know what was going on, and the cops weren't giving us much information, but they said if you did leave you might not be able to come back.

-"It wasn't bustling action, it was just cop cars all the way and there were two big armed offenders trucks here (outside their gate) and just lots of police.
+"It wasn't bustling action, it was just cop cars all the way and there were two big armed offenders trucks here [outside their gate] and just lots of police.
 There wasn't like mayhem or anything," Katie said.

 Andrew said the main thing going on was just various meetings with the armed offenders squad.

 "Guys bringing in supplies of water and Subway and whatever else for the guys hanging around.
-The road was just cordoned off and there was just a lot of cops and no-one really leaving their house."
+The road was just cordoned off and there was just a lot of cops and no one really leaving their house."

 Coralie returned home from work at about midday.
 She was not allowed into the street but got home by walking through a neighbour's property.